fluentmigrator/fluentmigrator/README.md

 - Removal of deprecated functions
 - Moving database specific code from `FluentMigrator.Runner` to `FluentMigrator.Runner.<Database>`
 - Removal of .NET Framework 3.5 support
-- NAnt build task is published as ZIP
+- Removal of NAnt build task
 - MSBuild task is available as separate package (with custom .targets file)
 - Removal of SchemaDump and T4 experiments